Socket 940

 Socket 940 is a 940-pin socket for 64-bit AMD Opteron server processors and AMD Athlon 64 FX consumer processors.
+It was one of the first sockets designed for AMD's AMD64 range of processors.

 This socket is entirely square in shape and pins are arranged in a grid with the exception of four key pins used to align the processor and the corners.
 AMD's Opteron and the older AMD Athlon 64 FX (FX-51) use Socket 940.

 Technical specifications

 Microprocessors designed for this socket were intended to be used in a server platform, and as such provide additional features to provide additional robustness.
 One such feature is the acceptance of only registered memory.

 While the more recent 940-pin socket AM2 is visually similar to this one, the two are electrically incompatible due to the integrated memory controller.
 Socket 940 CPUs integrate a DDR controller, whereas AM2 models use a DDR2 controller.